We-Are-Empire/skip-bluetooth/README.md

 # SkipBluetooth

-This is a free [Skip](https://skip.tools) Swift/Kotlin library project containing the following modules:
+This is a [Skip](https://skip.tools) Swift/Kotlin library project that provides API parity to `CoreBluetooth` for Android.

 ## Implementation Instructions